kurron/jvm-development-environment/README.md

 ##Installed Infrastructure
 Docker containers running common infrastructure are installed in `/home/vagrant/bin/servers`.
 Look at the `docker-compose.yml` file to see what services are currently available to use.
 Run the `start.sh` script to install and run the servers.

+##Applying Your Work Specific Customizations
+The system will look for an environment variable named `CORPORATE_PLAYS`.
+If the shell running Vagrant specifies the variable such that it points to an Ansible project on GitHub, the plays will be run and the changes applied.
+For example `CORPORATE_PLAYS = kurron/ansible-pull-transparent.git` will result in [this playbook](https://github.com/kurron/ansible-pull-transparent.git) getting run.
+If the environment variable does not exist, the custom provisioning step is not run.

 ##Applying Your Own Customizations
 The system will look for an environment variable named `USER_PLAYS`.
 If the shell running Vagrant specifies the variable